Loader gif

 I also didn’t have much need to worry because I only grossed about $1,700 the first year.
 Even though I reported that money as required, the taxes I paid from my day job covered the bill.

-However, as my side gig increased, it became apparent that I needed to start paying Uncle Sam his cut or face a penalty.
+However, as my side gig income increased, it became apparent that I needed to start paying Uncle Sam his cut or face a penalty.

 Do you need to file quarterly tax payments?